crescros/qasong/README.md

 please make a pull request to the `develop` branch of this repo

-for assistance working with this repo, contact us on discord [discord](https://discord.gg/b2gEwT8) or ping a contributer in an Issue.
+for assistance working with this repo, contact us on [discord](https://discord.gg/b2gEwT8) or ping a contributer in an Issue.